quite/i3gopher/README.md

 (`mark --add`) with the ID of that workspace.
 The rodent maintains such marks per workspace.

-Running `i3gopher -last` will get hold of the ID of the currently focused workspace, and focus the container marked with that ID.
+Running `i3gopher -focus-last` will get hold of the ID of the currently focused workspace, and focus the container marked with that ID.
 Add something like this in your config:

-    bindsym Mod1+Tab exec --no-startup-id i3gopher -last
+    bindsym Mod1+Tab exec --no-startup-id i3gopher --focus-last

 ## execute command on window event